 Back in the early sixties Mount Waverley was a young and very new township.
 Following the subdivision of the market gardens, many young families moved into the area and local authorities found themselves unable to provide facilities at anything like the rate at which they were needed.
 Dirt roads meandered here and there, sewerage was virtually non-existent and kindergartens were far and few between.
-Children who were enrolled at birth had no guarantee of a place, once the dreaded ballot occurred, and parents were known to queue all night so their child would be in the first fifty names.
+Children who were enrolled at birth had no guarantee of a place, and once the dreaded ballot occurred, parents were known to queue all night so their child would be in the first fifty names.

 Rather than wait until their own preschool was built, the Highmount Preschool Association began looking for a suitable hall in the area.
-The Methodist Church on the corner of High Street Road and Stewart Street had a Sunday School Hall with four large rooms and many church members were keen to see this facility used during the week to help ease the kindergarten shortage of places.
-Negotiations took place involving both groups and the Health Department which was, in those days, responsible for maternal and child health, kindergartens, etc.
+The Methodist Church on the corner of High Street Road and Stewart Street had a Sunday School Hall with four large rooms, and many church members were keen to see this facility used during the week to help ease the kindergarten shortage of places.
+Negotiations took place involving both groups, and the Health Department which was, in those days, responsible for maternal and child health, kindergartens, etc.

 Early in 1965, Highmount Preschool began operation with Sandra Gibson as the first teacher.
 Fundraising continued until 1969 when, with the help of Waverley Council who donated the land and subsidised building costs, the 50 children moved into their own brand new premises in Lechte Road.
 The building was officially opened by His Worship the Mayor, Councillor L. Allen, J.P..